Jeffrey Epstein's birthday book: Reactions

-Several contributors reacted to the publication of the Wall Street Journal articles on the album in July 2025.
+Several contributors reacted to the publication of The Wall Street Journal articles on the album in July 2025.
 Many contributors had since disavowed and publicly regretted their relationship with Epstein.

-Myhrvold said he did not recall his submission and that he "regularly shares photos of and writes about animal behavior" as a wildlife photographer.
-Trump disowned the letter prior to publication of the Wall Street Journal article in 2025, saying that "This is not me.
+Myhrvold said he did not recall his submission, and that he "regularly shares photos of and writes about animal behavior" as a wildlife photographer.
+Trump disowned the letter prior to publication of the Wall Street Journal article in 2025, saying, "This is not me.
 This is a fake thing.
 It's a fake Wall Street Journal story" and that he "never wrote a picture in my life.
 I don't draw pictures of women ...
 It's not my language.
-It's not my words".
-Trump subsequently sued the Wall Street Journals publisher, Dow Jones, parent company News Corp and their executives, and the reporters of the article for $10 billion in damages.
+It's not my words."
+Trump subsequently sued The Wall Street Journals publisher, Dow Jones, parent company News Corp and their executives, and the reporters of the article for $10 billion in damages.
 Black, Clinton and Wexner declined to comment.
 Zuckerman and Wang did not respond to requests for comment.
 Dershowitz could not recall his contribution.

-Members of the United States House of Representatives Ro Khanna and Robert Garcia requested a copy of the book by August 10, 2025, as they deemed it essential to their congressional oversight of the Epstein controversy and the Trump administration.
+U.S. representatives Ro Khanna and Robert Garcia requested a copy of the book by August 10, 2025, as they deemed it essential to their congressional oversight of the Epstein controversy and the Trump administration.
 On September 8, 2025, Democrats on the House Oversight Committee released a letter matching a description of the one that was allegedly signed by Trump.
 That evening, Representative Jasmine Crockett emphasized on CNN that the material had come from the Epstein estate, not from a partisan source.
 Upon the release of the album, White House press secretary Karoline Leavitt denied that Trump drew the image, further stating that his "legal team will continue to aggressively pursue litigation".
 Trump also told NBC News that the letter was a "dead issue".